 Let’s say you have a sales report in Google Sheets that includes multiple entries for the same product sold on different dates.
 You want to analyze your sales data to see which products sell better without counting duplicates.

-With the UNIQUE function in Google Sheets, you can extract a list of product names from your sales report, identify each distinct product sold, and analyze sales trends more accurately.
+With the UNIQUE function, you can extract a list of product names, identify each distinct product sold, and analyze sales trends more accurately.

 Here’s how to remove duplicates in Google Sheets with a UNIQUE formula and streamline your data management processes.